-10.10 Linefetch
+10.12 Linefetch

-This access appears on the bus as a non-sequential access followed by three sequential accesses.
-Note that linefetch accesses always start on a quad-word boundary, and are always word accesses.
+This access appears on the bus as a non-sequential access followed by seven sequential accesses.
+Note that linefetch accesses always start on an 8-word boundary, and are always word accesses.
 So if the instruction which caused the linefetch was a byte load instruction (eg LDRB), then the linefetch access will be a word access on the bus.
+Figure 47: Linefetch shows the start of a linefetch.